 KEY constraints; there is no limit on the number of dependent keys.
 This situation might be present if a single column is part of two different composite foreign keys.

 When Oracle Database checks a constraint, it signals an error if the constraint is not satisfied.
-To defer checking constraints until the end of the current transaction, use the
+You can use the

-You might want to defer constraint checks on
+You may wish to defer constraint checks on

-FOREIGN keys if the data you are working with has any of these characteristics:
+FOREIGN keys if the data you are working with has any of the following characteristics:

 Tables are snapshots.

-Some tables contain a large amount of data being manipulated by another application, which might not return the data in the same order.
+Some tables contain a large amount of data being manipulated by another application, which may or may not return the data in the same order.

 Update cascade operations on foreign keys.

-After identifying the appropriate tables, ensure that their
+After you have identified and selected the appropriate tables, make sure their

-Within the application that manipulates the data, set all constraints deferred before you begin processing any data.
+Within the application that manipulates the data, you must set all constraints deferred before you begin processing any data.
 Use the following DML statement to set all constraints deferred:

 SET CONSTRAINTS ALL DEFERRED;